 Sebacious cysts are basically formed from your abnormal sebaceous glands.
-Sebaceous gland are responsible for producing an oil called sebum which coats the skin and hair.
+Sebaceous glands are responsible for producing an oil called sebum which coats the skin and hair.
 If the gland or the duct becomes blocked, the oil is not able to exit the gland.
 This often happens when the area is subjected to trauma such as a scratch or if you suffer from an acne condition.
 Other causes of sebaceous cysts are; genetic conditions and deformed or misshapen ducts.

 What Are The Symptoms of Sebaceous Cysts?

 Sebaceous cysts are usually not painful.
-However when the cysts become larger they can be considerably painful.
+However, when the cysts become larger they can be considerably painful.
 Cysts are soft to the touch and are typically filled with keratin which presents as white flakes.
 As mentioned before, sebaceous cysts usually occur on the face, scalp. back and neck.
-Sebaceous cysts may be cancerous and the signs to look out for include; a diameter greater than five centimetres, sign of infection, and reoccurrence after the cyst has been removed.
+Sebaceous cysts may be cancerous and the signs to look out for include; a diameter greater than five centimetres, signs of infection, and reoccurrence after the cyst has been removed.

 How Are Sebaceous Cysts Treated?

 There are two option for treating sebaceous cysts.
-They can either be removed surgically or drained. sebaceous Cysts are normally removes surgically because of cosmetic reasons and also because drainage of the cyst usually results in the cyst returning at a later stage.
+They can either be removed surgically or drained. sebaceous Cysts are normally removed surgically because of cosmetic reasons and also because drainage of the cyst usually results in the cyst returning at a later stage.
 After the cyst is removed, it is usual to be given an antibiotic ointment to prevent any infection from occurring.
 A scar cream may also be recommended to help reduce the appearance of scarring from the surgery.